 The Medal dates back to the Civil War, when President Abraham Lincoln approved legislation on Dec.
 21, 1861, on behalf of the Navy.
 Legislation for the Army medal was approved on July 12, 1862.

 The Medal of Honor Grove was conceived by Kenneth Wells, Gen. Dwight D. Eisenhower, E.F.
 Hutton, Gen. Omar Bradley, and others at Freedoms Foundation at Valley Forge, and the site was dedicated on the Foundation’s campus in 1964.
+The first four state areas were dedicated in 1968.

 The Grove, 42 acres of natural woodland, is the oldest living memorial honoring the more than 3,500 Medal of Honor recipients.
 (All men but for one — Civil War surgeon Mary Walker.)
 An area of land is set aside for the recipients in each of the 50 states, as well as Puerto Rico and the District of Columbia.